 - In 2016 38,000,880 individuals reported some lifetime use of Cocaine.

-- Of the above individuals, 5,071,000 reported using Cocaine at least once within the previous year.
+- Of the above individuals, 5,071,000 reported using the drug at least once within the previous year.

-- About 1,874,000 individuals reported using Cocaine within the month before the survey.
+- About 1,874,000 individuals reported using it within the month before the survey.

 - The figures were generally consistent with the numbers reported for the previous year (2015).